sleiendecker/waltscience.github.io/_posts/2020-7-24-ecosentiment.md

 There are signs that academics are starting to realize just how improbable becoming a professor is.
 One major sign - for the first time ever, [the portion of STEM PhDs working in industry is equal to the portion working in academics](https://www.sciencemag.org/careers/2019/03/first-us-private-sector-employs-nearly-many-phds-schools-do).

 Another sign that academics are recognizing the absurdity of the academic job market is the beginning of graduate-level training specifically designed for non-academic jobs.
-Considering 8% or fewer of PhDs end up in tenure-track positions, **training for careers outside of academia should be the norm**.
+Considering so few PhDs end up in tenure-track positions, **training for careers outside of academia should be the norm**.

 Speaking from both my own experience and the experiences of my friends and colleagues, there are two major barriers to leaving the academic job market: